Tarsiciosh/EssentialFeed/README.md

 T) test_retrieve_hasNoSideEffectsOnEmptyCache
 - assertThatRetrieveHasNoSideEffectsOnEmptyCache
 [`CoreDataFeedStore.retrieve() has no side-effects on empty cache]
-- add CoreDataFeedStore model Feed Cache/FeedStore (add file Core Data)
+- add CoreDataFeedStore model Feed Cache/FeedStore (add FeedStore.xcdatamodeld file)
-- add entities
+- add entities to the file
 - set Codegen to Manual/None (for the entities)
 - add relationships cache <-> feed (with inverse feature) [add CoreDataFeedStore data model]
-- add ManagedCache and ManagedFeedImage (CoreDataFeedStore file) [add ManagedCache and ManagedFeedImage model representations]
+- add ManagedCache and ManagedFeedImage (CoreDataFeedStore) [add ManagedCache and ManagedFeedImage model representations]
 - add load(modelName:in:) extension to NSPersistentContainer (CoreDataFeedStore file)
 - add with(name:in:) extension to NSManagedObjectModel (CoreDataFeedStore file)